 Months of entry

-Your studies will span advanced mechanical sciences theory, simulation and practice.
-You will build complex models of dynamics, static and thermo fluid systems using latest industry-standard software such as ADAMS.
-You will use finite element analysis to evaluate heat, stress and fluid flow problems.
-Failure mechanisms in real world systems and components will be investigated through fatigue analysis; you will also examine multi-body dynamic systems and turbulent fluid dynamic motion.
-Your chosen specialist Masters project makes up one third of the overall course.
+This course spans advanced mechanical sciences theory, simulation and practice.
+Using industry standard software you will develop complex models to simulate topics such as multibody dynamic systems; thermo-fluid systems and advanced stress and structure simulations.
+Failure mechanisms in real-world systems and components will be investigated through fatigue analysis; you will also examine multi-body dynamic systems and turbulent fluid dynamic motion.
+Your chosen specialist Masters project makes up one-third of the overall course.

 You will also learn from industry case studies.
 All units provide real-world engineering problems, case studies and practical techniques using state-of-the-art hardware and the latest, industry-standard software for design, experimentation and evaluation.
 The units typically have a good balance of practical and theoretical work.
 Much of the practical work is computer based.